Our Mission Statement

 Author: 523 A and B Survey Forms: Golden Gate Lutheran Church (601 Dolores)

 And Second Church of Christ, Scientist (651-655 Dolores)

 - Gideon Kramer, Graphic Designer, KramerGraphics

-The MDNA website was designed and built and is administered by Jeff Pekrul.
-Gideon Kramer advised and provided many of the photos on the site and designed the MDNA logo on the Home page.
+The MDNA website is administered by Jeff Pekrul.
+Gideon Kramer provided many of the photos on the site and designed the MDNA logo on the Home page.